pingcap/docs-cn/partitioned-table.md

     explain select * from t1 left join t2 on t1.x = t2.x and t2.x > 5;
     ```

-    In this query, `t2.x > 5` can not be pushed down to the `t1` partitioned table, so partition pruning would not take effect for this query.
+    In this query, `t2.x > 5` cannot be pushed down to the `t1` partitioned table, so partition pruning would not take effect for this query.

 2. Since partition pruning is done during the plan optimizing phase, it does not apply for those cases that filter conditions are unknown until the execution phase.